jjttcc/midifilter/README.md

 ### Current Features

-The following events can be triggered and sent to the configured MIDI clients (when appropriate):
+The following events can be triggered and (when appropriate) sent to the configured MIDI clients:

 * program-change - From note event where patch number is determined by the pitch value.
 * bank-select - switch to the next/previous bank.
 * transpositions - Transpose pitches within a certain configured range up or down by a specified number of half steps.
-* Trigger external commands.
+* External commands.
-* Send real-time START, STOP, and CONTINUE messages.
+* Real-time START, STOP, and CONTINUE messages.
+* MIDI machine control messages.
 * Trigger a mode (which I call "program-change sample mode") in which midifilter cycles through the entire range of patches, with a pause in between each patch.
 In other words, it sends patch 0, pauses for a